pedrojrv/Police_Incident_Reporter/README.md

 # Police Incident Reporter

+First created as part of the <b>visualization course</b> of the IBM Data Science Specialization, this website was further developed to provide information on incident and crime rate in various districts of the San Francisco area.
+Based on Python and JavaScript, the website offers various graphics and even ML-powered crime rate predictions.
+Several models including Decision Trees, K-Nearest-Neighbors, and Support Vector Machines were trained and optimized using grid search with cross validation due to the dataset size (~12,000 datapoints).
+The webapp refreshes daily by querying and processing data from the official SFPD database.

 This repository hosts an unofficial SFPD incident reporter website:

 - https://pedrojrv.github.io/sfpd_incident_reporter/

 This website was created for educational purposes.
 The database is updated daily at 10:00 AM PST.
 The repository, and consequently the website, are also updated daily by simply running the `src/updater.py` script.

+# Dataset Source

 More information on the official dataset can be found in the following websites:

 - https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783
 - https://data.sfgov.org/profile/edit/developer_settings